Last Updated on

 What Causes Choriocarcinoma?

-- Choriocarcinoma after a normal pregnancy may occur but it is more prevalent during pregnancy.
-The disease comes into being when big lumps called hydatidiform moles form in the uterine tissue at the beginning of a pregnancy.
-These moles then become cancerous and the cells start multiplying.
+- Choriocarcinoma after a normal pregnancy may occur, but it is more prevalent during molar pregnancy.
+The disease comes into being when big lumps called hydatidiform moles are formed in the uterine tissue at the beginning of a pregnancy.
+These moles then become cancerous, and the cells start multiplying.
 Then they start spreading out.

 - Choriocarcinoma may also affect people who have had a miscarriage or an ectopic pregnancy (which occurs outside the womb).

-Who is Most at Risk of Getting Choriocarcinoma?
+Who Is Most at the Risk of Getting Choriocarcinoma?

 - Women who get pregnant before 20 or after 40 are at a greater risk of acquiring the disease.